 This is affordable and it only costs $2.95 USD per month using the special discount link above (pay full upfront) when you sign up for the 12-month plan.

-The 12-month plan makes a great choice if you want to try out blogging without spending a lot of money upfront.
-Plus, you still get a FREE domain name as long as you sign up for the 12-month plan through this link.
+The 12-month plan is a great choice if you want to try out blogging without spending a lot of money upfront.
+Plus, you still get a FREE domain name as long as you sign up for the plan through the link above.
+I recommend that you go for this plan because it offers the best value.

-You can ignore the “plus” and “pro” packages — “basic” plan is all you need especially when you’re only starting one blog.
+If you don’t have plans to start up to 3-5 blogs anytime soon, then you can ignore the “plus” and “pro” packages — the “basic” plan is all you need especially when you’re only starting one blog.

 2. Choose and register your domain name

-Next, register your domain name (I went through great tips on how to choose your domain name above).
+Next, register your domain name (I covered great tips on how to choose your domain name above).

 Again, this domain name is included for free as long as you sign up for at least a 12-month plan with Bluehost.

-I’d personally go for the best value which is the 12-month plan.
-You can follow the steps to set up your domain name.
+You can follow the steps below to set up your domain name.

 Don’t have your domain name ready?

-As mentioned, if you don’t have your domain name ready.
-You can click at the bottom “I’ll create my domain name later” as you can see the screenshot below.
+As mentioned, if you don’t have your domain name ready, you can click “I’ll create my domain name later,” as you can see in the screenshot below.

 Note that depending on where you reside in your country, the pricing in your currency will be automatically converted based on the current exchange rate.
 If you live in countries like Canada, the U.K., Australia, or anywhere in Europe, you’ll see your own currency.
-But if you reside in other countries not listed here, you should see this in terms of US Dollars.
+But if you reside in other countries not listed here, you should see this in US dollars.

 You’ll see options like the following: